MarkAdell/my_articles/README.md

 const sum =  numbers.reduce((accumulator, currentValue) => accumulator + currentValue, initialValue); // 21
 ```

-Remember when we said that higher order functions are pure and this gives us the benefits of pure functions?
+Remember when we said that higher-order functions are pure and this gives us the benefits of pure functions?
 One of these benefits is composability, it means that we can safely compose these functions together, by letting the output of one function be the input of another function.
-This is made possible because pure functions always get an input and produce an output, and output only depends on input.
+This is made possible because pure functions always get an input and produce an output, and output only depends on the input.

 Let's write code that gets us the sum of odd numbers after multiplying each odd number by three: